s-ball/CRBTree/Readme.md

 There are already a number of implementations of Red Black trees in a variety of languages.
-This one is intended to be provided under a liberal license (the well known MIT license) to be useable in any kind of project.
+This one is intended to be provided under a liberal license (the well known MIT license) to be usable in any kind of project.
 As an (interesting for me) side goal, it should be a way to improve my C skills...